JacobNLee/cs480Lee/README.md

-# CS480 OpenGL Graphics Programs: MY CODE IS NOT IN HERE.
-IT IS IN CAYLER MILEYS REPO cs680Miley
+# CS480 OpenGL Graphics Programs: THIS REPO WILL CONTAIN ALL CODE FOR MY GROUP
 ## This is for use at the University of Nevada, Reno CS 480/680 Graphics Class
 ## This is Jacob Lee's repository.
 How's it going?

 ## MY GROUP CONTAINS TWO MEN
-# Cayler Miley cs680Miley (This should be the repo with the code)
+# Cayler Miley
 # Austin Emery

 # Projects